CLICK TO GO DIRECTLY TO that DAY☝︎

-Vitamin D: Besides fortified foods, D is not found in abundance naturally in any vegan foods.
+Vitamin D: Besides fortified foods, vitamin D is not found in abundance naturally in any vegan foods.
 There are some foods that contain small amounts but the majority of the vitamin D you'll get will either need to come from a supplement or sunlight.
-I recommend sunlight as the prime way but personally I'm not a huge fan of sitting outside in 5 F temperatures during the winter to get my vitamins.
-So if you live in an area with cold winters, you might consider supplementing for that period of time, otherwise it can be a good reminder to spend a little time outside every day.
+Sunlight is great but personally I'm not a huge fan of sitting outside in 5 F temperatures during the winter for 7 hours to get my vitamins.
+So if you live in an area with cold winters, you might consider supplementing for that period of time, otherwise it can be a good reminder to spend 15-30 minutes outside every day.

-B12: This infographic pretty much sums it all up.
-But I'll rephrase it in my own words anyways :) Not being able to get B12 from food on a vegan diet does not disprove the lifestyle.
+B12: Not being able to get B12 from food on a vegan diet does not disprove the lifestyle.
 Back in the day, we would have been able to get B12 from the soil that we grew our plants in but times have changed and now with our advanced agricultural practices that have depleted the soil where we grow our crops, we must supplement.
-While you're a meat eater, B12 is being supplemented to the animals you eat.
+While you're a meat eater, B12 is being supplemented into the diet of the animals you eat.
 When you stop eating meat, you're not receiving the supplementation and therefore you must find a new method to do so.
 There are a few food products that are often supped with B12 but unless you're consistently eating large quantities of those, its best to either do the pills, spray, or injections.
-The pills are probably the most common and what I would recommend (do make sure that you are getting vegan ones though because some do contain animal products) and you can research the difference between cyano- and methylcobalamin if you'd like but most people go with the cyanocobalamin.
+The pills are the most common (do make sure that you are getting vegan ones though because some contain animal products) and you can research the difference between cyano- and methylcobalamin if you'd like but most people go with the cyanocobalamin.
 If you like getting stabbed with needles then I'd go with the injections because they last for months before you need to get a new one.